The Ultimate Guide Of Things To Do In Parris Island

 2. Go for a Walk Along the Beach

-Take a relaxing walk along Elliots Beach toward the end of the day because exercise is good for you and the sunset views from this side of the island are the best I have ever seen.
+A top recommendation for things to do on Parris Island is to take a relaxing walk along Elliots Beach toward the end of the day.
+It’s a great way to get some exercise, and the sunset views from this side of the island are simply unmatched.
 I’ll let the photos do the talking.

 3. Learn History While Walking the Nature Trails